Menu

 Call for Presentations

-The deadline to submit proposals is January 15, 2024 for the 2024 GEMSA Providers & Educators Conference.
+The deadline to submit proposals is Dec.
+12, 2025 for the 2026 GEMSA Providers & Educators Conference.
 All proposals will be reviewed by the Conference Committee.
 They will be evaluated by the following guidelines:

 • Practical application of material;